Zingo21/CraftDock/README.md

 # Craftdock

+## Run the server

+Simply run `docker run -d -p 25565:25565 -v ~/<data-directory-on-host>:/minecraft -e MEMORY_SIZE=4G --name <container-name> craftdock`

-# How to make a user a server OP or run any commands in the minecraft server
+## How to make a user a server OP or run any commands in the minecraft server

 Attach to the docker container using `docker exec -it <container-name> /bin/bash` To get to the CLI of the minecraft server, use `screen -r server`

-You can alternatively go directly to the CLI by doing `docker exec -it dank-minecraft-server screen -r server`and execute commands.
+You can alternatively go directly to the CLI by doing `docker exec -it <container-name> screen -r server`and execute commands.

 From here on, you can now execute commands on the minecraft server